4 Best Methods How To Extract CBD Oil From Hemp?

 - The liquid is left inside an open dish to let the ethanol evaporate.

-- Simple and cheap
+- This method is simple and cheap

-- Easily scalable
+- It is easily scalable

-- Fast extractions
+- It provides fast extractions

 Carrier Oil Extraction Process

-PRO Carrier Oil Extraction
+Pros and Cons of Carrier Oil Extraction

-- Simple and affordable
+- The process is simple and affordable

 Solvent Extraction (The Rick Simpson Method)

 This method requires the use of many hydrocarbon chemicals such as: butane, pentane, propane, hexane, or acetone.

 The compounds are boiled and evaporated, leaving behind the CBD oil.